Cat-Lady/Gatling-Ammo-Fix/README.md

 ## License

-This project is licensed under the GPL3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL3 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-"Endless Sky" Development Team and Michael Zahniser; For maintaining and creating the game
+"Endless Sky" Development Team and Michael Zahniser; For maintaining and creating the game.